TorSpider/TorSpider-Backend/README.md

 Update your app/config.py file with the PostgreSQL DB settings and ensure the database is created.

+Ensure you have installed the requirements:
+`pip3 install -r requirements.txt`

 Run the following command to initialize the database and create the tables:
 `python3 backend_manage.py initdb`